information about most of the outside contributors

 McCartney & Wings, etc.).
 She sang on both Let It

 Loose and Tumbling Dice with her frequent collaborators Clydie King and

 SPENCER MAYAn engineer who did assisting duties on Flashpoint.
 He's worked with Youssou N'Dour and Bruce Dickinson among others.

-by the likes of Talking Heads, George Thorogood, Billy Joel,
+by the likes of Talking Heads, George Thorogood, Billy Joel, Guns